Rationalization – Psychological Defense Mechanism – Complete Guide

 • Journaling: Promotes clearer self-awareness through writing.

-• Behavioral Experimentation: Tests rationalizations in real-world scenarios.
+• Behavioural Experimentation: Tests rationalizations in real-world scenarios.

 • Role-Playing: Allows clients to experience different perspectives.